 C interface (GPU)

 There are four steps needed to call cuFINUFFT from C: 1) making a plan, 2) setting the nonuniform points in this plan, 3) executing one or more transforms using the current nonuniform points, then, when all is done, 4) destroying the plan.
 The simplest case is to call them in order, i.e., 1234.
 However, it is possible to repeat 3 with new strength or coefficient data, or to repeat 2 to choose new nonuniform points in order to do one or more step 3’s again, before destroying.
 For instance, 123334 and 1232334 are allowed.
-If non-standard algorithm options are desired, an extra function is needed before making the plan (see bottom of this page).
+If non-standard algorithm options are desired, an extra function is needed before making the plan; see bottom of this page for options.

 This API matches very closely that of the plan interface to FINUFFT (in turn modeled on those of FFTW and NFFT).
 Here is the full documentation for these functions.
 They have double (cufinufft) and single (cufinufftf) precision versions, which we document together.
 The mathematical transforms are exactly as performed by FINUFFT, to which we refer for their definitions.